Backpacking Cape Town is one of the best decisions I have made in my entire life. And this is not an exaggeration.

 There are several affordable accommodations in Cape Town.
 It is just up to you which area of Cape Town you want to stay.
 If you want to stay close to the main action, then I’d recommend staying on there areas: Sea Point, Green Point, Camps Bay and CBD.
 These areas are the more affluent side and the generally safe areas so expect to pay a little more.

 If you want to stay away from the chaos and near the beach areas, then I’d recommend staying in Blouberg beach.
 I personally stayed in Blouberg and enjoyed it.
 It’s a bit far from the center (about 15-20 minutes drive) but I got everything I needed there.

-- Urban Hive Backpackers is a hostel at the center of Cape Town’s CBD.
-It is inside a heritage building with Victorian style along the famed Long Street known for variety of dining and bars options.
+Urban Hive Backpackers is a hostel at the center of Cape Town’s CBD.
+It is inside a heritage building with Victorian-style along the famed Long Street known for a variety of dining and bars options.
 They offer dorms (starts at US$17) and private rooms (starts at US$38) which makes it affordable accommodation in Cape Town.
 To check their latest rates, click here.

-- Green Elephant Backpackers is a good hostel located at the Observatory – a well-known area for students and near CBD.
-The place has pool, wifi and barbecue facilities.
-They also both offer dorms that starts at US$19 and private rooms for US$40+.
+Green Elephant Backpackers is a good hostel located at the Observatory – a well-known area for students and near CBD.
+The place has a pool, wifi and barbecue facilities.
+They also both offer dorms that start at US$19 and private rooms for US$40+.
 To check their latest rates, click here.